chvnaveenkumar/CodeWord/index.md

 - The Senior User/Project Executive has to be signed off on user acceptance testing.
 - For each story, enumerate and clearly describe the acceptance criteria.
 - Be specific - your client may have a very different definition of vague words.

-How to run our Project?
+How to run our Project :

 git clone https://github.com/chvnaveenkumar/CodeWord.git
 Now open our project in Visual Studio and